 How to Photograph a Face

 Who’s got the cutest little baby face?
-Well, your own (or possibly your pet’s) face aside, as this is such a subjective decision the answer is most likely your own baby.
-Now that’s established the question as to how to photograph your own prize and joy in a way that captures their beauty remains.
+Putting aside the beauty of your own face, or that of your pet, this is such a subjective question that the answer, should you meet the rather obvious criteria, may very well be your own baby.
+Now that’s established the question as to how to photograph your own prize and joy remains.

 I think a parent, most usually a mother, will identify certain behavioral aspects associated with their child and consider them as characteristics unique to that child.
 It’s certainly worthwhile trying to record such moments for posterity.